Schenectady Armory: History

 The state finally began construction of the current building in 1936.
 Unlike other armories built in New York during the Great Depression, Schenectady's was located in the core of the city, near the hotel, the General Electric plant a quarter-mile (400 m) away, and businesses that had flocked to Erie Boulevard, the recently filled former route of the Erie Canal.
 The old armory in Crescent Park was demolished in 1946.

 The armory continued to serve local military needs through World War II, the Korean War and the early years of the Cold War.
 In the early 1960s it was isolated in the neighborhood when I-890 was built.
 The hotel went bankrupt but was quickly reused as Schenectady County Community College's Elston Hall.

 By the 21st century the armory had again grown outdated, and the state's Division of Military and Naval Affairs closed it down on November 10, 2008, to save heating costs.
 College sporting events and other gatherings that had been held in the armory were likewise suspended.
 The 206th Military Police Company, which had been based there, moved to a new facility in Latham, and the other tenant, the 501st Explosive Ordnance Disposal Battalion, moved to the new Scotia Armed Forces Reserve Center at the Schenectady County Airport.
 The state sold the armory at auction in July 2012 for $260,000.
 It was purchased by partners Ray and Jeff Legere.

 It now operates as Armory Studios NY, a soundstage, catering and entertainment complex.
-Since 2025, it has been home to the New York Phoenix of The Basketball League (TBL).
+During the 2025 season, it was home to the New York Phoenix of The Basketball League (TBL).